merimas01/Golang-App/README.md

 DB_NAME=yourdbname
 SEED_DATA=true

-3. Install dependencies
-`go mod tidy`

-4. Run MySQL
+3. Run MySQL
 Make sure your database specified in .env exists:
 `CREATE DATABASE yourdbname;`

-5. Run the application
+4. Run the application
 `go run main.go`

 ## Notes
 > Swagger is available at http://localhost:8080/swagger/index.html

-> `SEED_DATA=true` in .env will automatically seed sample User records, so make sure you switch it to *false* if you don't want to seed data everytime you run the application
+> `SEED_DATA=true` in .env will automatically seed sample User records, so make sure you switch it to *false* if you don't want to execute the seeding script everytime you run the application